mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       waitQueueTimeoutMS?: number;
     }

-These options MUST be specified at the MongoClient level, and SHOULD be named in a manner idiomatic to the driver’s language.
+These options MUST be specified at the MongoClient level, and SHOULD be named in a manner idiomatic to the driver's language.
 All connection pools created by a MongoClient MUST use the same ConnectionPoolOptions.

 When parsing a mongodb connection string, a user MUST be able to specify these options using the default names specified above.